IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module9.md

 // same name error casas as before
 ```

-So, to model all the possible things that can go wrong with both a `Name` and an `Age` (and some
+So, the following type could be used to model

+1. all the possible things that can go wrong with both a `Name` and an `Age` (and some others that
-others that we haven't yet considered!), or a validated `Person`:
+   we haven't yet considered!), or
+2. a validated `Person`

 ```scala
 Either[NonEmptyList[ValidationError], Person]